Deccan Chargers: Performance

 After winning 2009, there were high expectations on Chargers.
 Team opened with a loss in their inaugural match against KKR but subsequently won next three matches.
 But thereafter Chargers went on to lose the next five matches.
 With a situation where many doubted whether Chargers will be able to make to next round but they did it by winning next five consecutive matches and qualifying for playoffs.
 But Chargers lost both games in play-offs i.e. Semifinals and third place.
 Pragyan Ojha won the Purple Cap by becoming the highest wicket taker for them in the same season.

 2011 season

 Before the start of auction Chargers decided not to retain any players and have put all the players in auction.
 The much awaited Auction on 8 and 9 January 2011 lived up to the expectation; in fact it exceeded in many ways.
 Daniel Christian was termed as million dollar baby as he was hardly known to the world cricket at that point of time.
-Chargers did pick very good players in Cameron White, JP Duminy, Ishant Sharma, Dale Steyn and skipper Kumar Sangakkara.
-But at the same time Chargers lost many of Indian players such RP Singh and Rohit Sharma as well as Australians Andrew Symonds and Adam Gilchrist.
+Chargers also picked up Cameron White, JP Duminy, Ishant Sharma, Dale Steyn and skipper Kumar Sangakkara, but at lost R. P. Singh, Rohit Sharma, and Andrew Symonds and Gilchrist.